mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

 keyword:  **Aspect**
           A permanent advantage and disadvantage.
 Start with this card in hand.

-keyword:  **Awesome Abyssal Scar**
-          Summon 4/4 Fiends on every friendly Shadow Creep.

-keyword:  **Awesome Malice**
-          Summon as many 4/4 Husks as the attack of your sacrifice.

-keyword: **Awesome Shadow Spawn**
-          Your Wraithlings are 5/5.

 keyword:  **Backstab**
           If this minion attacks from behind it will do bonus damage and the enemy will not be able to counterattack.